Blog

 What if, instead of fighting that voice, you learned to work with it?

 If the inner critic is part of your safety system — just an overzealous one — then the goal isn’t to fight it.
-Fighting only makes it louder.
-The goal is to shift the relationship so it doesn’t have to scream to get your attention.
+Fighting often makes it louder.
+The aim is to shift the relationship so it doesn’t have to scream to get your attention.

 1. Acknowledge it instead of ignoring it

-When the inner critic pipes up, try something like:
+When the inner critic pipes up, many people find it helpful to gently acknowledge it with something like:

 “I hear you.
 You’re worried I might embarrass myself or lose connection.
 I get why you’re here.”